izihawa/summa/docs/_includes/quick-start-snippet.md

 ```

 #### Aiosumma
-`aiosumma` is a python package that allows to use Summa GRPC API from Python and Terminal.
+`aiosumma` is a Python package for using Summa GRPC API from Python and Terminal.
 Let's install it:
-Previous Terminal session is occupied by `summa-server`.
-Leave it alone, open another bash terminal:

 ```bash
 # (Optional) Create virtual env for `aiosumma`